 A broad-spectrum sunscreen with a high SPF is one of the most well-known and commonly used forms of sun protection, with many people using it as their first line of against UV rays.
 One of the downsides to sunscreen is that it can be tedious to apply to all exposed areas of the skin, never mind the need to reapply it every two hours (or more when swimming or sweating) for maximum coverage.
 Dermatologists recommend wearing sun protective clothing with a high UPF rating.
 Where SPF falls short, UPF material is unwavering in its ability to block up to 98% of UV rays, doing away with the constant need for sunscreen reapplication.

 What is UPF?

 The level of protection offered by different fabrics varies, and clothing with a UPF rating of 30+ or lower is not considered protective.
-A normal t-shirt typically has a UPF rating of 5, which means that 1/5th (roughly 20%) of UV radiation permeates its fabric and reaches your skin.
+A regular white cotton t-shirt may only provide a UPF rating of 5 – that means roughly 20% of UV radiation passes through the fabric and penetrates your skin.

 How is UPF determined?

-There are several factors that contribute to the efficacy of UPF clothing.
-In an article published by Bupa Health Insurance, Solbari’s Founder and CEO Johanna Young explains that the type of fabric, weave density, thickness and weight, colour, stretch, moisture content and fabric condition all determine the UPF rating of any one piece of clothing:
+There are several factors that contribute to the UPF rating of fabrics.
+Solbari’s Founder and CEO Johanna Young explains that the type of fabric, weave density, thickness and weight, colour stretch, moisture content and fabric condition all play a role in determining UPF rating:

 - Weave density: The tighter the knit or weave, the better.
 If the sun can penetrate your clothes easily, it’s not protective, no matter how much clothing you wear.